tfabris/TomServo/README.md

 #### Required hardware:

   - A 3D resin printer and a wash/cure station.
 I'm using an Anycubic Photon M3, but other resin printers will work too: https://www.anycubic.com
+  - The parts are arranged to fit on my printer's 7.6-inch screen.
+If yours is smaller, you'll need to print your parts in smaller batches.

 #### Required software: